Ageeda Paavel

 The newspapers of that time censored reports about the demolition and local authorities restored the monument in time for Victory Day, but word of the incident spread quickly throughout the city.
 The initiative of the girls was followed and similar monuments were also demolished in Rakvere and Tartu.

 Soon after the incident, Paavel and Jürgenson were apprehended by the Soviet authorities.
 Paavel was 15 years old at the time, and Jürgenson, just 14.
 Both were sentenced to a Gulag and were deported from Estonia to forced-labor camps in the USSR, where they endured many years of hardship before they were allowed to return to Estonia.

 In February 1998, Paavel and her friend Jõgi (Jürgenson) were awarded the Estonian Order of the Cross of the Eagle for their fight against the Soviet regime ("Freedom fighter of military merit") by the Estonian President Lennart Meri.
-Aili Jõgi and Ageeda Paavel are the only women to have been awarded the Order of the Cross of the Eagle.
+At that time, Aili Jõgi and Ageeda Paavel were some of the first women to have been awarded the Order of the Cross of the Eagle.

+Ageeda Paavel died on 1 November 2023, at the age of 93.